PageG/pageg.github.io/Software.md

 ### Processing fixed-mount thermal imagery
 [[example here]]() [[github repo here]]()

 This is a demonstration script written in R-markdown for importing, correcting and analysing thermal images of a forest canopy.
 Data were collected using a FLIR A325sc thermal camera when I was an instructor for PhysFestII at Holden Arboretum in July 2018 [[PhysfestII Link]](https://www.k-state.edu/ecophyslab/phys_fest_2.html).
+This script uses the ['Thermimage' R package](https://github.com/gtatters/Thermimage).